Justin-Sawyer/recipes-and-deliveries/README.md

 	- Invoice address

-	- Email & Telephone details
+	- Email & telephone details

 4) I wish to be able to edit the above details both when I make a purchase and from within my Account page